The Sweep Method for radiative Transfer in Arepo: Methods

 \subsection{The sweep algorithm}

 In the following, we define a task as a tuple $(c, \direc)$ of a cell $c$ and a sweeping direction $\direc$.
 Solving a task means solving \eref{radiativeTransfer} in the cell $c$ for the direction $\direc$ for all frequencies $\nu$.
 Note that we have excluded frequency from the definition of a task because we choose to solve all available frequencies at once whenever we solve a task.
-Doing so improves performance because all of the information about the mesh and its local dependencies is independent of the frequency being solved, so that it can be kept in the cache.
 For transport sweeps on structured grids, it is common to group the directions (for example into octants for a Cartesian grid) such that directions in the same group have the same dependency graph.
 On an unstructured grid, two directions that are almost parallel can still have different dependency graphs, so we choose to do no grouping of the directions.